rahulsinghal1904/ecommerce-x-agent/README.md

 # E-commerce Agent Automation Script

-This project provides a comprehensive, cross-platform automation solution developed as part of the CRUSTDATA assignment.
  The script, contained in `agent.py`, implements multiple automation approaches and advanced features including:

 - **Level 1: Playwright Automation** for browser-based tasks (login, product search, cart interaction).
 - **Level 2: Native Browser Integration** using AppleScript on macOS and the DevTools Protocol on Windows/Linux.